ty-elastic/instruqt_o11y--course--field--200-otel-logs--main/instruqt/tracks/o11y--course--field--200-otel-logs--main/01-getting-started/assignment.md

 ![1_discover.png](../assets/1_discover.png)

-Let's execute a test query to return and parse logs associated with our `proxy` service:
+Let's execute a test query to search and parse logs associated with our `proxy` service:

 ```esql
 FROM logs-proxy.otel-default